dmazin/learn-kube-hard-way-declarative/notes.md

 A TODO:
 - [ ] Rename the project var to project_id.
 This is the real name of the thing I'm referring to: it's the ID.
 It's unique across GCP.

 OK, I am failing to create the service accounts and assign the roles to it.
 I think that is probably because my service account is an editor, not an owner.
 I will make it an owner.
+(See commit df7b017).
+Yep, that did the trick!
+SA created.

+I'll be able to use this SA when creating the instance template.
+On to that...